 The Smallest Plaza in Ph

-Our first stop is this plaza they claim the “smallest” in PH.
+Our first stop was this plaza they claim the “smallest” in PH.
 It once held the title in Guinness Book of World Records, but surpassed by another country in I don’t know what year.
 But hey, it’s still the smallest plaza here in the Philippines.

 I ❤ Guimaras